revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

 > There are many advantages document database gives over Relational or other databases:
-> 1. They are schema less.
-They doesn't have any structure.
+> 1. They are schema-less.
+They don’t have any structure.
-> 2. No need to have same number of fields in all the documents.
+> 2. No need to have a same number of fields in all the documents.
 Some may have > 4 fields while others may have 3 or 5 fields.
-> 3. They have replica set that contains duplicate data in it.
+> 3. They have a replica set that contains duplicate data in it.
 So if one server fails we can still recover the data from other servers.
-> 4. All the documents can be independent of one another as they don't have foreign keys concept.
+> 4. All the documents can be independent of one another as they don't have a foreign keys concept.
 </details>

 ---